Best Christian Apps for Kids’ Screen Time

 Ages 4-8 years

 As a complement to your Bible reading, our app is a great Bible study or devotional app to help kids understand the meaning behind the Bible verses.
-Focused 100% on the character of God and the nature of the Trinity (Father, Son, Holy Spirit).
-At the end of every lesson there’s a ‘reward’ of fun; either a matching game or dot-to-dot.
-You collect diamonds as you play and can use them to listen to bedtime stories, change the music or watch a kids worship song and dance along to the actions!
-This app is one of our many resources designed to share the goodness of God with the next generation and goes well with the ‘Animals of Eden Valley’ reading books (available direct from us or on Amazon and other online bookstores).
+It’s great for kids who have no church or Christian background as it starts with 7 ‘Intro’ devotions, explaining who God is, what God is like, what the Bible is and how to pray.
+Kids grow in faith and understanding as the play through the Trinity adventures: God is Big (Father), The Jesus Adventure and the Holy Spirit Map.
+At the end of every ‘devotion’ there’s a reward of fun; either a matching game or dot-to-dot.
+You collect diamonds as you play and can use them to listen to bedtime stories, change the music or watch a kids worship song or short animation.

-#Free #BibleStudy #Devotional #Games #Family #FamilyWorship
+#Free #BibleStudy #Devotional #Games #Family #FamilyWorship #AudioStories #Animations

 SunScool by Nikolay Abkairov